 After completing the request for accessibility services form, students need to submit appropriate documentation from a licensed health care provider or mental health professional.
 Students must provide documentation establishing the presence of a substantially limiting condition and describing its current impact on your academic success.
 This information is necessary for identifying possible accommodations.
 A clinical diagnosis is not synonymous with a disability.
 Evidence sufficient to render a clinical diagnosis may not be adequate to determine if an individual is substantially limited in a major life activity.

 The Accessibility Services office prepares an Academic Accommodation Memorandum (Memo) for each student receiving accommodations.
 This document explains the reasonable accommodations to be provided to you as a student of Wittenberg University.
-It is your responsibility to give a copy of our memo to each of your instructors at the beginning of each academic term.
+It is your responsibility to give a copy of our memo to each of your instructors at the beginning of each academic term and discuss it with them.
+Prior to the start of each semester you will need to renew your accommodations.

-Accessibility Services does not accept the following documentation:
+Accessibility Services typically does not accept the following documentation:

 - Handwritten letters from licensed professionals